jmcalalang/lab/README.md

 ## Environment

-Environment variables are passed from GitHub repository secrets to Actions, keeping secrets out of code.
+Environment variables are passed from GitHub repository secrets to actions, keeping secrets out of code.

 To set environment variables: